dogmatiq/dogma/README.md

 against a given instance are always visible to subsequent commands for that instance.

-Aggregate state is managed by the [engine](#engine), ensuring that state transitions occur atomically with the recording of the events that describe those state transitions.
+Aggregate state is managed by the [engine](#engine), ensuring that changes to a specific instance and the recording of events that represent those changes occur atomically.

 Aggregates can be quite a difficult concept to grasp.
 The book [Domain Driven Design Distilled], by Vaugn Vernon offers a suitable introduction to aggregates